diku-dk/hpps-e2020-pub/material/1-l-2/README.md

 # Understanding the bit layout

 The C programming language will default to treating a sequence of bits with the type we apply.
-When we get to pointers, you will be able to peek behind this abstraction, but for the first assignment we only need to consider the numbers as bit sequences.
+When we get to pointers, you will be able to peek behind this abstraction, but for the first assignment we initially need to consider the numbers as bit sequences.

 ```
 uint16  0000 |  0000 | 0000 | 0000